 Run setup_sitrep() to check your setup, or see

-vignette("system-setup") for installation details and
+vignette("system-setup") for details.

 Tutorials